Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 The foreign-born spouse (the beneficiary) must be legally married to the petitioner and should not have any criminal or immigration violations that will prevent them from being eligible to immigrate.

-The petitioner must prove that the marriage is genuine and was not a sham aimed at evading immigration laws.
+The petitioner must prove that the marriage is genuine and was not a sham to evade immigration laws.
 Proof that can be submitted includes:

 There are different types of spousal petitions.